-AN EXECUTION AT THE TOLBOOTH.-The criminal was led out from the Tolbooth at the Cross, arrayed in a loose dress of white linen with trimmings of black.
+AN EXECUTION AT THE TOLBOOTH .-- The criminal was led out from the Tolbooth at the Cross, arrayed in a loose dress of white linen with trimmings of black.
 His arms being pinioned, he had his station at the end of a cart, on which lay extended before his eyes the coffin or shell in which his body was about to be deposited.
 He had an open Bible in his hand, and was usually attended by one or two clergymen, who encouraged him in his devotions by the way, and aided him in his preparations for eternity.
 The magistrates of the city, preceded by the town officers with their halberts, and accompanied by a strong military guard, formed the procession.
 On its arrival at the "Bell o' the brae" (in former times a very steep part of the High-street) it stood still, when occasionally a verse or two of a psalm was sung, the malefactor himself giving out the line, and the multitude raising their hats in token of sympathy, whilst every window adjacent was crowded with spectators.
-The necting ceremony was sometimes performed in front of the almshouse in Kirk-street, where the tremulous notes of the criminal were intermingled with the plaintive intonations of the passing bell, and the whole catastrophe was summed up by a psalm and a prayer, and frequently a last speech at the execution.-Notes and Queries.
+The affecting ceremony was sometimes performed in front of n Kirk-street, where the tremulous the almshouse notes of the criminal were intermingled with the plaintive intonations of the passing bell, and the whole catastrophe was summed up by a psalm and a prayer, and frequently a last speech at the execution.-Notes and Queries.

-GEORGE BOOR, St. George-street, St. George-in-the-East, Middlesex, surgeon-FREDERICK How, Whitstable, Kent, butcher-HENRY SLATER, Balsall Heath, Staffordshire, brewer-SAMUEL RICHARD WHITEHOUSE, Birmingham, factor-BENJAMIE BRADLEY, Manchester, iron merchant -WILLIAM SMITH SALTER BNd THOMAS HERBERT, Bir-kenhead, timber merchants-JOHN OG MACKINNON, Liver-pool, general agent-SAMUEL WRIGHT, Longton, Stoke-upon-Trent, Staffordshire, grocer.
+GEORGE BOOR, St. George-street, St. George-in-the-East, Middleser, surgeon-FREDERICK How, Whitstable, Keut, butcher - HENRY SLATER, Balsall Heath, Staffordshire, brewer-SAMUEL RICHARD WHITEHOUSE, Birmingham, factor-BENJAMIE BRADLEY, Mauchester, iron merchant - WILLIAM SMITH SALTER and THOMAS HERBERT, Bir-kenhead, timber merchants-JOHN OG MACKINNON, Liver-pool, general agent-SAMUEL WRIGHT, Longton, Stoke-upon-Trent, Staffordshire, grocer.

-SCOTCH SEQUESTRATIONS. - H. MILLER, Kilwin-ning, Ayrshire, ironmonger W. GILL, Balmade, Aberdeen-shire, general merchant J. SCOTT, Ballantrae, Ayrshire, farmer REV. DONALD CHISHOLM, minister of the united parish of Boleskine and Abertarff, Invernessshire.
+SCOTCH SEQUESTRATIONS. - H. MILLER, Kilwin-ning, Ayrshire, ironmonger-W. GILL, Balmade, Aberdeen-shire, general merchant-J. SCOTT, Ballantrae, Ayrshire, farmer-REV. DONALD CHISHOLM, minister of the united parish of Boleskine and Abertarff, Invernessshire.

-R. KAHN'S ANATOMICAL MUSEUM.
-DR. MARIN S ANAIOMICAL MUSICAL 3, Tichborne-street, opposite the Havmarket, OPEN DAILY (for Gentlemen only).
+R. KAHN'S ANATOMICAL MUSEUM, DAILY (for Gentlemen only).
 LECTURES by Dr. SEXTON at 4 and 8 o'clock on Important and Interesting Topics in connexion with ANATOMY, PHYSIOLOGY, and PATHOLOGY (vide Programme).
-Admission, 1s.-Dr. Kahn's Nine Lectures on the Philosophy of Marriage, for Sent post free direct from the Author, on the receipt &c., sent post free, direct from the Author, on the receipt of 12 stamps.
+Admission, 1s.- Dr. Kahn's Nine Lectures on the Philosophy of Marriage, &c., sent post free, direct from the Author, on the receipt of 12 stamps.

-EPPS'S COCOA. - Epps, homeopathic chemist, London. - 11b. and 31b. packets, 1s.
-6d. and 9d. - This excellent production, originally prepared for the special use of homeopathic patients, having been adopted by the gene-ral public, can now be had of the principal grocers.
+EPPS'S COCOA.-Epps, homeopathic chemist, London.-1lb. and 1b. packets, 1s.
+6d. and 9d.-This excellent production, originally prepared for the special use of homeopathic patients, having been adopted by the gene-ral public, can now be had of the principal grocers.
 Each packet is labelled James Epps, homeopathic chemist, London.
 London.

-HANDSOME BRASS AND IRON BED-STEADS.-HEAL and SON'S Show Rooms contain a large assortment of Brass Bedsteads, suitable both for House use and for Tropical Climates; handsome Iron Bed-steads with Brass Mountings and elegantly Japanned; Plain Iron Bedsteads for Servants; every description of Wood Bedstead that is manufactured, in Mahogany, Birch, Walnut Tree woods, Polished Deal and Japanned, all fitted with Bedding and Furnitures complete, as well as every description of Bedroom Furniture. description of Bedroom Furniture.
+HANDSOME BRASS AND IRON BED-STEADS.-HEAL and SON'S Show Rooms contain a large assortment of Brass Bedsteads, suitable both for Home use and for Tropical Climates; handsome Iron Bed-steads with Brass Mountings and elegantly Japanned; Plain Iron Bedsteads for Servants; every description of Wood Bedstead that is manufactured, in Mahogany, Birch, Walnut Tree woods, Polished Deal and Japanned, all fitted with Bedding and Furnitures complete, as well as every description of Bedroom Furniture.

-TEAL and SON'S ILLUSTRATED CATA LL LOGUE, containing Designs and Prices of 100 Bedsteads, as well as of 150 different articles of Bedroom Furniture, sent free by Post.-Heal and Son, Bedstead, Bedding, and Bedroom Furniture Manufacturers, 196, Tottenham-court-road, W.
+TEAL and SON'S ILLUSTRATED CATA-LOGUE, containing Designs and Prices of 100 Bedsteads, as well as of 150 different articles of Bedroom Furniture, sent free by Post.-Heal and Son, Bedstead, Bedding, and Bedroom Furniture Manufacturers, 196, Tottenham-court-road, W.